DrLex0/print3D-FlexiRex/README.md

 ## Description and Instructions

 This is the Flexi Rex, which now seems to have joined the club of things anyone having bought a 3D printer ought to print at least once.
 This is not the first version of this dinosaur.
 All credit for the original design and appearance goes to [Kirbs](https://www.thingiverse.com/Kirbs/about).
 (Full history of this model can be found below.)
 My print of Kirbs' model was not very kid-proof however: one of the links broke after some rough handling.
 Hence in this updated version I made all links more robust.
 This means this model can probably be printed even smaller than the original ones before the links become too weak.
-Of course you can also scale it up at will.<br>
+Of course you can also scale it up at will.
 The latest version of this model also has some tweaks that make it more balanced.

 ‘Dual’ files are also available if you have a multi-material printer and want to do a dual material print with alternating colors.